huangli712/ACFlow/docs/src/man/tricks.md

 7. Employ the [`pmesh`](@ref pmesh) and [`mesh`](@ref mesh) parameters to customize the real-frequency mesh if you know the positions for the sharp features in the spectra.

-8. Employ the [`exclude`](@ref exclude) parameters to limit the distributions of random fields for the `StochAC`, `StochSK`, and `StochPX` solvers, if you have rough estimations about the band edges or band gaps in the spectra.
+8. Employ the [`exclude`](@ref exclude) parameters to limit the distributions of random fields for the `StochAC`, `StochSK`, `StochOM` and `StochPX` solvers, if you have rough estimations about the band edges or band gaps in the spectra.
 Actually, we can use the constrained algorithm to determine the positions for these sharp features.

 ---